Rarysoft/u4/README.md

 * Apply transparency to characters to see the ground tile below them
 * Apply transparency to some object tiles and guess at the correct ground tile to show below them
 * Add diagonal movement
+* Initiate conversation with non-player characters by bumping into them
+* Add "$pronoun says:" before all non-player character speech
+* Let other non-player characters continue to move around while player converses
+* Leave conversation with non-player character by just walking away
 * more to come...